ellepannitto/my-website/content/blog/inputs.md

  # CSS class.
  css_class = ""
 +++
+_23apr2020_:
+Highligh of the one-by-last lesson of the famous cose: "There's some religion going here".
+Of course, the other theory always seems religion.
+And of course, this university "doesn't like" students taking exams just for personal enhancement, without study plans and papers signed.
+What an awful awful place I'm in.

 _02apr2020_:
 The thruth is, I genuinely don't like my project.
 I don't like coding neural nets, they make me anxious and make me feel helpless in front of complicated and obscure frameworks.
 A terrible stomachache gets me each time I open the damn terminal, the same I got when they asked me to reharse a performance I didn't want to do.
 And also, I don't see why I'm doing it, it looks like a convoluted thought exercise that no one will ever care about.
 I can't wait to drop out of this nightmare.